-For 240V operation: The plug specified under "Circuit Requirements for 240V" on the previous page has a grounding prong that must be attached to the equipment-grounding wire on the included power cord.
+For 240V operation: The plug specified in the 240 Circuit Requirements has a grounding prong that must be attached to the equipment-grounding wire on the included power cord.
 The plug must only be inserted into a matching receptacle (see following figure) that is properly installed and grounded in accordance with all local codes and ordinances.